arief25ramadhan/traffic-sign-classifier/README.md

 ### 3.1.
 Image Processing

-Next, we decided to convert the images to grayscale to minimize memory use for our Neural Network.
-We think that colors are not crucial for recognizing traffic signs.
+Next, I converted the images to grayscale to minimize memory use for the Neural Network.
+I think that colors are not crucial for recognizing traffic signs.

-After that, we normalized the image data to speed up the Neural Network computation.
+After that, I normalized the image data to speed up the Neural Network computation.
 Figure 3 illustrates an example of a traffic sign image before and after grayscaling.

 <p align="center">
  <img src="https://github.com/arief25ramadhan/traffic-sign-classifier/blob/main/report_images/class_occurence.png" width="500">